escowles/recipes/_posts/2023-01-23-takeout-style-fried-rice.md

 ---

-01/23/23: made vegetarian by substituting steamed broccoli for the chicken
+01/23/23: made vegetarian by omitting chicken and adding steamed broccoli